Country Songs I Discovered

 Dolly Parton- 9 to 5

 I mean it’s Dolly Parton of course she had to be on this list!
-This song in particular is such a perfect description of what blue collar work feels like for the proletariat that I was just obsessed with it.
+This song in particular is such a perfect description of what blue collar work feels like for the proletariat.
 Of course, it helps that it’s also super catchy and fun to listen to!

 Johnny Cash- Folsom Prison Blues

 I love Johnny Cash and this song is probably one of my favourite songs by him.
 I think it’s amazing how much time he spent trying to reform prisons and that he even performed in prisons.

 Let me know in the comments if you would be interested in reading a post will the full list of country songs I learnt in my class!